-LDAP authentication with SASL (Simple Authentication and Security Layer) means that both the client and the server establish a SASL session using the SASL library.
-Then authentication (bind) requests are sent to the LDAP server through the SASL authentication daemon (saslauthd) that acts as a remote proxy for the mongod server.
+LDAP authentication with means that both the client and the server establish a SASL session using the SASL library.
+Then authentication (bind) requests are sent to the LDAP server through the SASL authentication daemon (sastauthd) that acts as a remote proxy for the mongod server.